DhruvSrikanth/DhruvSrikanth/README.md

 * Previous research at the UChicago Booth Center for Applied Artificial Intelligence.

 * Areas of interest: Deep Learning, Game Theory, High Performance Computing.
 Specifically, leveraging interpretable techniques to develop signals for supervision in unsupervised learning, semi-supervised learning and self-supervised learning (SSL).
+I am also interested in representation learning and how it can enable sample efficiency in reinforcement learning and few-shot learning in meta learning.

+* Creator of AutoFeat and TorchRepL.

 * Interested in AI and Research at companies that take a practical engineering approach to innovation and impact.